Credit card fraud

 To better protect yourself from credit card fraud, you may also:

-You may use a mobile device to do your banking from an application or an online banking site.
+You may use a mobile device to do your online banking.
 If you lose this device, let your credit card issuer right away.
 You should also contact your mobile service provider so they can help you de-activate your device.

 If you're a victim of credit card fraud

 If you think you’re a victim of credit card fraud, contact your credit card issuer immediately.
-Take note of whom you talked to and when you spoke to them.
+Take note of who you talked to and when you spoke to them.

 You may then proceed as follows: